grrrr/nsgt/README.md

 ``pip install git+git://github.com/grrrr/nsgt@master``

-Note: if using Python3 on macOS or Linux, you may wish to replace `pip` with `pip3`.
+Note: if you are using Python3 on macOS or Linux, you may wish to replace `pip` with `pip3`.

 ToDO:
 -----